solidoss/solidframe/README.md

 $ cd build/vsrls64
 # the current folder contains SolidFrame.sln solution which can be opened in Visual Studio 2017
 #
-# continue with the build from from command line
+# issue a full build from from command line
 $ cmake --build . --config release
 # the following command can be used on build only the libraries:
 # cmake --build . --config release --target libraries